Chaim-Inje/Chess/README.md

 5. **Run the Program**
    ```
-   python main.py
+   python3 main.py
    ```

-be aware to the exact version installed on your computer.
+You might need to omit '3' from the command (python main.py).
 If you encounter any issues, they might be related to permissions or your Python environment.
 In such cases, consider using a virtual environment or running the commands as an administrator.
 Enjoy your game!